-This facility also excelled in the area of nursing, where it received a grade of A. Few nursing homes performed better in this area.
-We analyzed the qualifications of nurses employed by the facility, in addition to the number of hours the nurses spent with patients, in calculating our grade in this category.
+Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A. In computing a facility's nursing score, we look at the amount of time nurses are with residents and the levels of training of the nurses.
 This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This nursing home performed well in this area.
-Avoiding major falls is typically a good indicator that a place has reliable quality controls in place.
-Major falls can often be prevented if more nurses aids and better safety protocols are in place.
+Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
+Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.

 Short-term Care Quality